-The Christmas season is almost upon us, which means that it’s officially time for us to wheel out all our favourite tunes from the big pop girls once again.
+The Christmas season is upon us, which means that it’s officially time for us to wheel out all our favourite tunes from the big pop girls once again.

 The world loves replaying all of the same old songs at this time of year, but you’ve probably noticed that most of them are objectively bad.
 Are you sick of hearing “Fairytale of New York” absolutely everywhere you go?
 Are you tired of being forced to listen to Wizzard, Frank Sinatra, and other boring men at every turn?

 Of course you are – which is why it’s time for us to bring you our list of the best, campest, most iconic Christmas songs from all of our favourite big pop girls.

 So what are you waiting for?
 Get your glittery Santa Clause outfit ready and pour yourself a glass of wine.
 It’s time for us to look back on the big pop girls’ best Christmassy moments.

 1. Mariah Carey – ‘All I Want For Christmas Is You’ (1994)

 Every now and again, a truly perfect song emerges – and Mariah Carey’s magnum opus “All I Want For Christmas Is You” is one of those songs.

 Mariah essentially created the blueprint for the big pop girl Christmas song when she dropped this iconic track all the way back in 1994.
 It truly doesn’t get any better than this – from the opening notes to Mariah’s truly over-the-top riffing, “All I Want For Christmas Is You” is the very definition of camp.

 The song has proven an enduring classic too – each year, it seems to grow in popularity.
 It’s basically the gay version of “Fairytale of New York” – while straight people like to dabble in a bit of festive misery, queer people instead go for explosive joy each time.